Self-Hosting

 - Redis 7+

-- A Cloudflare zone (for custom domain features — optional)
+- A Cloudflare zone (optional — only needed for the custom domain TLS feature)

 Source Code